Large arboreal Galois representations: Introduction

 This theorem allows us to prove surjectivity of some arboreal representations attached to even degree polynomials.
 The following conjecture was made by Odoni in \cite{Odoni1985a}*{Conjecture~7.5.}.

-\begin{conjecture} Let $F$ be a hilbertian field.
-Then for any integer $n$ there exists a degree $n$ polynomial $f$ such that the associated arboreal representation (for $t=0$) is surjective. \end{conjecture}
+\begin{conjecture} Let $F$ be a Hilbertian field.
+Then for any integer $d$ there exists a degree $d$ monic polynomial $f$ such that the associated arboreal representation (for $t=0$) is surjective. \end{conjecture}

-The conjecture is open even for $F=\mathbb{Q}$ (see \cite{Jones2013}*{Conjecture~2.2}).
-Looper (\cite{Looper2016}) proved Odoni's conjecture for $F = \mathbb{Q}$ and $n$ prime, and showed that for many values of $n$ Odoni's conjecture can be deduced from Vojta's conjecture.
-In section \ref{surj} we prove the following theorem.
+Until recently, the conjecture was open even for $F=\mathbb{Q}$ (see \cite{Jones2013}*{Conjecture~2.2}).
+Looper \cite{Looper2019} proved Odoni's conjecture for $F = \mathbb{Q}$ and $d$ prime, and showed that for many other values of $d$ Odoni's conjecture can be deduced from Vojta's conjecture.
+In Section \ref{surj} we prove the following theorem unconditionally.

-\begin{theorem} Let $n \geq 20$ be an even number.
-Then there exists infinitely many polynomials $f \in \mathbb{Q}[x]$ of degree $n$ such that the arboreal representation associated to $f$ and $t=0$ is surjective. \end{theorem}
+\begin{theorem} Let $d \geq 20$ be an even number.
+Then there exists infinitely many polynomials $f \in \mathbb{Q}[x]$ of degree $d$ such that the arboreal representation associated to $f$ and $t=0$ is surjective. \end{theorem}

-Recently, independently of our work Joel Specter \cite{Specter2018-preprint} and Robert Benedetto and Jamie Juul \cite{Benedetto-Juul2018-preprint} proved related results on Odoni's conjecture for number fields.
-Specter shows that that Odoni's conjecture holds for any number field.
-Benedetto and Juul prove Odoni's for even degree polynomials over an arbitrary number field, and for odd degree polynomials over number fields $F$ that do not contain $\mathbb{Q}(\sqrt{n}, \sqrt{n+1})$.
+Recently, independently of our work, Joel Specter \cite{Specter2018-preprint} and Robert Benedetto and Jamie Juul \cite{Benedetto-Juul2019} proved related results on Odoni's conjecture for number fields.
+Specter shows that Odoni's conjecture holds for any number field.
+Benedetto and Juul prove Odoni's conjecture for even degree polynomials over an arbitrary number field, and for odd degree polynomials over number fields $F$ that do not contain $\mathbb{Q}(\sqrt{d}, \sqrt{d+1})$.

 Consider the case when $K=F(u)$ for some field $F$ and indeterminate $u$, $f$ is a polynomial defined over $F$, and $t=u$.
 Let $K_n$ be the splitting field of $f^{\circ n}(x)-t$ over $K$.
 Then the groups $\Gal(K_n/K)$ are the monodromy groups of the ramified coverings $\mathbb{P}^1_F \to \mathbb{P}^1_F$ induced by $f^{\circ n}$.
 In this case the image of the resulting arboreal representation is known as the iterated monodromy group of $f$.
-These monodromy groups have been studied in the case when $f$ is post-critically finite (see \cite{Nekrashevych 2011}) or when $f$ is quadratic (see \cite{Pink2013}).
+These monodromy groups have been studied in the case when $f$ is post-critically finite (see \cite{Nekrashevych 2011}), when $f$ is quadratic (see \cite{Pink2013}) and also in \cite{Juul2016-preprint}.
 Recall that a polynomial $f$ is called post-critically finite if for every root $\gamma$ of $f'$ the orbit of $\gamma$ under $f$ is finite.
-In section \ref{iterated} we prove the following theorem.
+In Section \ref{iterated} we prove the following theorem.